pedromsantos/java-kata/8-yahtzee/README.md

 ### Implement

 - Player assigns final roll to a category (see catagory list below)
-- Player cannot assign to an already assigned category
+- Player cannot assign to already assigned category
 - Calculate score for player/roll/category
   - If roll is compatible score
   - If roll is not compatible score zero